Marcoola - Mudjimba

 Marcoola - Mudjimba has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 58 projects that could impact the area.
-Notable projects include Sunshine Coast Airport Expansion Project, Stockland Twin Waters West, David Low Way, Pacific Paradise, and New Sunshine Coast Planning Scheme (North Shore Local Plan).
-The following list details those most relevant.
+The performance of a region is significantly impacted by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 60 such projects that could potentially affect this area.
+Notable among these are the Sunshine Coast Airport Expansion Project, Stockland Twin Waters West, David Low Way improvements at Pacific Paradise, and the New Sunshine Coast Planning Scheme (North Shore Local Plan).
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.